-Issued at the request of individual countries in order to seek the provisional arrest of a person with a view to obtaining their extradition, INTERPOL Red Notices can have a devastating impact on a person’s freedom.
-Where regimes experience political turmoil and high level public corruption, there is a clear risk of INTERPOL’s systems being abused.
+Issued at the request of individual countries to seek the provisional arrest of a person with a view to obtaining their extradition, INTERPOL Red Notices can have a devastating impact on a person’s freedom.
+Where regimes experience political turmoil and high-level public corruption, there is a clear risk of INTERPOL’s systems being abused.
 Even where extradition proceedings are successfully resisted, there is no guarantee that the Red Notice will be withdrawn.

-Where necessary, we utilise on our worldwide legal network in order to instruct lawyers based in the state issuing the request for the Red Notice.
+Where necessary, we utilise our worldwide legal network to instruct lawyers based in the state issuing the request for the Red Notice.
 Local lawyers liaise with the relevant law enforcement agencies in order to obtain information which can assist us in seeking the removal of the Red Notice.

 Where an extradition request is made, our team of in-house INTERPOL lawyers work with local law firms to ensure that the individual is not extradited.